Skip to main content

 What you give up

 • Automatic deduplication by default: useRemoteData is component-scoped by default.
-You opt into deduplication with useSharedRemoteData.
+You opt into deduplication by passing stores as props or with useSharedRemoteData.

 • Optimistic updates: Not built-in.
 You can implement them by updating local state before the mutation completes.